Pakistan

 13 days

-This 10-day Pakistan Sufi Heritage Trail explores UNESCO sites, showcasing ancient ruins of the Indus Valley Civilisation, Mughal architecture and Sufi traditions.
+This 10-day Pakistan Sufi Heritage Trail explores UNESCO sites, showcasing ancient ruins of the Indus Valley Civilisation, Mughal architecture, and the spiritual legacy of Sufism.
 Our Pakistan holidays include cultural, adventure, and spiritual journeys, each offering unique experiences across the country.
-On this Pakistan holiday you will experience Pakistan’s Sufi culture and monuments in a way you have never seen before.
+On this Pakistan holiday, you will experience Pakistan’s Sufi culture and monuments, including the poetic heritage of renowned poets and the mesmerizing tradition of Sufi music performed at shrines, in a way you have never seen before.

 94,72